0xfunboy/AIRewebCMS/README.md

 ## Inline Admin Editing
 Authenticated admins see a toolbar on every public page:

-1. **Toggle Modalità Admin** – enables/disables the inline editing overlay (state stored in session).
+1. **Toggle Admin Mode** – enables or disables the inline editing overlay (state stored in session).
 2. **Editable elements** – when active, blocks marked with `data-model`, `data-key`, and optional `data-id` expose action buttons:
    - **Edit / Save / Cancel** for plain text.
    - **Edit HTML** opens a modal editor for rich text.